Euro zone ministers to seek Greek reform, debt deal on May 24

 "Yes that is very much what we are working towards.
 It is difficult, but it is not out of reach," he said.

-Greece and the representatives of the lenders were moving towards a deal on the contingency package, he added.
+Greece and the representatives of the lenders were moving toward a deal on the contingency package, he added.

 Once a deal on the contingency package is there, the ministers are likely to offer Greece a political agreement on reprofiling Greek debt through an extension of maturities and grace periods on existing loans to keep debt servicing costs under control.

-The ministers said on May 9th however, that the offer of debt reprofiling would only be valid if Greece met all of bailout obligations at the end of the programme in 2018.
+The ministers said on May 9th however, that the offer of debt reprofiling would only be valid if Greece met all of bailout obligations at the end of the program in 2018.

 (Reporting By Jan Strupczewski)